Kurehava/GravityWall-Tools-LAB/1.SystemScripts/WindowsScripts/PowerShellProfile/README.md

 # cert your script
-First, create a cert use create_cert_command.ps1
+First, create a cert use code block command.
 > * You can not exec this script on windows.
 > * You must copy & pasta command to powershell and exec.
 > * Then you can get a cert on local.